lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 The proposal replaces a model of plausible CL losses with two explicit security boundaries:

 - With the initial zero second-opinion margin, a negative CL rebase detected by the accounting-impact check requires an exact committee attestation; the current modeled allowance is removed.
 - The recovery corridor for a genuine loss is increased up to the hard cutoff.
-During Dual Governance, the committee can attest directly without waiting for a DAO proposal.
+During Dual Governance-induced Rage Quit mode, the committee can attest directly without waiting for a DAO proposal.

 The zero threshold applies after adding the ETH actually transferred from the Withdrawal Vault, including balance left there after earlier reports.
 A compromised accounting oracle can offset a reported CL loss only with ETH that is present in the vault and transferred into protocol accounting.
 It cannot fabricate that balance beyond the live vault balance.
 This limited corridor is accepted to keep the check stateless.